• Skip to primary navigation

 • ½ cup white whole wheat flour

-• 6 ounces extra sharp aged white cheddar (shredded, about 2 cups lightly packed)
+• 12 ounces sharp aged white cheddar shredded, about 4 cups lightly packed

 • ½ teaspoon freshly ground nutmeg